coder/docs/setup/updating.md

    public IP address or hostname after you reinstall; if this is the case, update your DNS provider with your new IP and CNAME.

-1. Run the `upgrade` command with the new version number and helm chart values
+1. Run the `upgrade` command with the new version number and Helm chart values
    file:

    ```console